 Are you looking at the market levels and re-thinking whether to add more to your equity investments?
-Undoubtedly, with the Nifty 50 at over 15,500, one begins to question the merit of incremental returns from here on.
+Undoubtedly, with the Nifty 50 at over 16600 (and nearing 17000), one begins to question the merit of incremental returns from here on.
 You may feel it’s better to sit on cash rather than invest now.
 Better to wait for a correction and lower prices, right?

-It’s possible that lower levels in the market might come along for a better buying opportunity in the near future, however, when you consider your investment from a ten-year perspective, it changes how you are likely to act.
+It’s possible that lower levels in the market might come along for a better buying opportunity in the near future.
+They did correct briefly (around August 16th-20th, 2021) thanks to a price correction in small and mid-caps.
+However, when you consider your investment from a ten-year perspective, it changes how you are likely to act.

 If you have the incremental cash flow to invest in equities or if you have booked profits and are waiting for better levels to enter the market, here are some reasons why you should not.